Last Updated: 1622 viewswith

 The National Museum in Prague stands at the top of Wenceslas Square and contains extensive collections of prehistoric artifacts, mineralogy and petrology, paleontology, zoology and anthropology.

 In English that means pots and rocks plus loads of stuffed animals and birds.
 You need permission to take photos or film in the museum and you cannot take flash photography in the minerals section.
 My personal favourite is the huge whale skeleton but, there was a special exhibition about water (the year after the flood) which we enjoyed.
 No special exhibition in 2006 as it was closed for renovation for a while.
-In 2007 the special exhibit was Dinosaurs and part of the museum exhibit was being displayed in a major shopping centre here (Chodov).
 It’s still a good trip for and one of the friendliest Prague museums for kids.
 Oh! and it’s a neo-renaissance building built in 1895….

 Open May to September – 10:00 am to 6:00 pm